thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 #### Create operation delivered via Cumulocity JSON over MQTT

-There are two approaches for handling custom operation via C8Y Json.
+There are two approaches for handling custom operation via JSON over MQTT.
 * the commands can be processed by a user-provided script
 * the commands can be processed by the agent following a user-provided workflow